cudeso/mispbot/README.md

 ## Twitter

 The bot contains template code for Twitter.
-Unfortunately for Twitter you need a paid account to get the notifications for your account.
+Unfortunately for Twitter you need a **paid** (Basic) [account](https://help.twitter.com/en/using-x/x-premium-faq) to get the notifications for your account.
 If anyone wants to sponsor the demo bot account I'm happy to enable the functionality.

 # Setup